altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 "There’s no budget!"<br/>
 "Then go hunt for food."<br/>
 "Please stop being unreasonable.
 If we go into the forest, the Estaburg Kingdom will ambush us.
 Their 《Green Berets》 are very strong.
 If they are around, the citizens of Hauport City won’t be able to hunt.
 We will be less susceptible to attack if a big group went… But having too many people will scare the wild games away!"<br/>
 Hmmp!
 Marion stared at him.
-Her face seemed to be saying “You can’t do anything about that right!?”
+Her face seemed to be saying "You can’t do anything about that right!?"<br/>
 Her attitude was maddening, but it was clear that she had given some thoughts to these issues.
 After rationing the food carefully, the best they could do was this salty soup.<br/>
 Coignieres’ unit had normal meals.
 This means, they didn’t provide provisions to the recruits and old timers.<br/>
 "If you can’t go into the forest, then get them from the city."<br/>